 Make sure you keep records, including:

-- Letters, notices, emails, and A request for payment that you submit to Medicare or other health insurance when you get items and services that you think are covered. denials that you can use as proof of your coverage being terminated; and
+- Letters, notices, emails, and claim denials that you can use as proof of your coverage being terminated; and

 - The postmarked envelopes of notices you can use as proof of when your coverage was terminated.

 You will need to send copies of these records with your Medigap application to prove you have Medigap protections.

 The other exception is when you use your Medicare Advantage trial right.
 This right allows you to join a Medicare Advantage plan when you first qualify for Medicare.
 If you don’t like it, you can switch back to Original Medicare and your Medigap protections are restored.